mozrat/now-assessment-downloader/README.md

 * query: The encoded query of the asmt_assessment_instance table.
 This will download the associated Excel answers
 * instance: The full URL of the ServiceNow instance (no trailing slash)
 * output_dir: Where the files should be written to

+## How to install dependencies

+npm install
+npm run